Prime Time (Don McLean album)

-Prime Time is an album by the American singer-songwriter Don McLean, released in 1977.
+Prime Time is the sixth studio album by the American singer-songwriter Don McLean, released in 1977.
 It was produced by John Peters.
 Drake sampled "The Wrong Thing to Do" in his song "Doing It Wrong" from 2011's Take Care.

 Critical reception

 Record World called the title track "a rock 'n roll song with a honky-tonk flavor and a good deal of strong and ironic social commentary."